Are you a teen looking to gain valuable work experience while making a positive difference in your community? This is the internship for you!

 LEAD SPECIALTY PROJECTS

-Develop and implement projects designed to engage teens in all that MPL has to offer, including building citywide programs targeted to teens, spearheading major teen outreach initiatives, hosting events and drop-in programs for teens, and consulting on game changing models for teen services.
+- Develop and implement projects designed to engage teens in all that MPL has to offer, including building citywide programs targeted to teens, spearheading major teen outreach initiatives, hosting events and drop-in programs for teens, and consulting on new models for teen services at the library.

 BUILD AND FACILITATE SPACES FOR CONNECTED LEARNING AT THE LIBRARY